 With their Kingdom beset by an amorphous being referred to only as “The Effluvium”, a form of amnesia is imparted to all those who come into peripheral contact with it.
 Symbolically representative of the denial psychology of the main character, it spurs the story into action by the destruction it causes.

-With that premise, the ensemble moves through a series of harrowing adventures, historically accurate incidences of martial arts in the western tradition, tragic losses, uneasy alliances, and eventually come to the capitol of their ascribed enemy/ There the Prince finds that his assumedly deceased mother is actually alive and well, and bigamously married to the "evil" Wizard.
-Set on “rescuing” his errant mother and adopted step-sister, the ensemble confronts not only the master Alterer, but his son; the Prince’s sociopathilogical half-brother, as well as a captive mythic creature of terrifying proportions and destructive capabilities known as the Gémerka-Telazihal.
+With that premise, the ensemble moves through a series of harrowing adventures, tragic losses, uneasy alliances, and eventually come to the capitol of their ascribed enemy.
+There the Prince learns that all of his assumptions about his life have been wrong, and the ensemble confronts not only the master Alterer, but his son; the Prince’s sociopathilogical half-brother, as well as a captive mythic creature of terrifying proportions and destructive capabilities known as the Gémerka-Telazihal.

 Based on the author’s strict adherence to a limited Nostratic theory of languages, and the mytho-folkloric Euhemeristic philosophy of history, The Spell of Forgetting is told in a restricted third person omniscient style of narration, and is presented as being ostensibly written by an association of scribes who have been employed to encapsulate the events therein in order to preserve their innate historicity for posterity.